spookylukey/django-views-the-right-way/source/index.rst

   * General OOP/multi-paradigm programming principles
   * General Python techniques

-Each page is composed of two parts:
+Each page is composed of **two parts**, which have two slightly different audiences.

 First, the business — the **what and how**: a short, definitive guide to The Right Way.
 As a less experienced developer, either in general or in terms of